2024 National Junior Duck Stamp Contest

 Submit your Junior Duck Stamp entry to your state contest by the state's deadline.
 All entries must be postmarked by March 15, except:

-California, Maryland and South Dakota (entries postmarked by February 1)
+California, Georgia and Maryland (entries postmarked by February 1)

-Idaho, Maine, Missouri, Nevada, Ohio, Oklahoma, Rhode Island, Utah, Virginia and West Virginia (entries postmarked by March 1)
+Idaho, Maine, Mississippi, Missouri, Nevada, Ohio, Oregon, Rhode Island, Utah and Virginia (entries postmarked by March 1)

 Do not send your artwork directly to the national office.